Stormlv3/ID623001-introduction-to-algorithmic-problem-solving/03-procedural-generation/lecture-notes/06-pathfinding-part-3.md

 # 06: Pathfinding

 We now have all of the building blocks we need to get our pathfinding algorithm working.
-Today we will implement the recursive algorithm that will perform all of the pathfinding logic.
+Today we will implement the algorithm that will perform all of the pathfinding logic.

-## Recursion
+## Algorithm concepts

-**Recursion** is a programming concept whereby a problem is defined in terms of itself.
-Practically, **recursion** manifests as a function that calls itself until some condition is met.
-In order for an algorithm to be recursive, the following properties must apply to it:

-- The algorithm has a base case (a way of stopping)
-- The algorithm works towards the base case (by breaking down the problem into a simpler step)
-- The algorithm calls itself

-How does this apply to our pathfinding?

-### Recursion in pathfinding

-We can think about the problem of finding a path in these terms:

-- If we are at the end node, return it
-- If we are not at the end node, take a step towards the end node
-- Do this again

-Framing our pathfinding problem in these terms allows us to consider it as a recursive algorithm.

-- _If we are at the end node, return it_ **<- Base Case**
-- _If we are not at the end node, take a step towards the end node_ **<- Break down the problem**
-- _Do this again_ **<- Algorithm calls itself**
+Today's class is all about giving you a starting point from which to construct the most important part of the pathfinding algorithm.
+You have the entire class to focus on this one piece of code, so make the most of the time available, and give yourself up to 2 hours to work on the problem before looking at the solution example.

+### Closed + Open Lists

+A* stores 2 lists in working memory: `closedList` and `openList`.
+These are both lists of nodes and each is core to the functionality of A*.
+- `closedList` holds all the nodes that have already been considered.
+- `openList` holds all the nodes that are yet to be considered, but which we could potentially choose as our next node to consider.

+Our algorithm will continuously update these lists based on the status of our search.
+If we run out of open nodes to consider, we couldn't find a path to the end node.
+If we find ourselves considering the end node, we can trace back the path we took to get there and return that as a path (ordered list of nodes).

 ## Today's Task